flawedmatrix/cluster-api/docs/proposals/20220125-ipam-integration.md

 While DHCP is a viable solution for dynamic IP assignment which also enables scaling, it can cause problems in conjunction with CAPI.
 Especially in smaller networks rolling cluster upgrades can exhaust the network in use.
 When multiple machines are replaced in quick succession, each of them will get a new DHCP lease.
 Unless the lease time is very short, at least twice as many IPs as the maximum number of nodes has to be allocated to a cluster.

+Because this proposal removes dependence on DHCP, nameserver configuration is removed along with it.
+Nameservers should also be configurable along with IP addresses, paralleling DHCP conventions.

 Metal3 has an ip-address-manager component that allows for in-cluster management of IP addresses through custom resources, allowing to avoid DHCP.
 CAPV allows to ommit the address from the template while having DHCP disabled, and will wait until it is set manually, allowing to implement custom controllers to take care of IP assignments.
 At DTAG we've extended metal3's ip-address-manager and wrote a custom controller for CAPV to integrate both with Infoblox, our IPAM solution of choice.
 The CAPV project has shown interest, and there has been a proposal to allow integrating metal3's ip-address-manager with external systems.

 All on-premise providers have a need for IP Address Management, since they can't leverage SDN features that are available in clouds such as AWS, Azure or GCP.
 We therefore propose to add an API contract to CAPI, which allows infrastructure providers to integrate with different IPAM systems.
 A similar approach to Kubernetes' PersistentVolumes should be used where infrastructure providers create Claims that reference a specific IP Pool, and IPAM providers fulfill claims to Pools managed by them.